unboxed/unboxed.co/README.md

   Use `middleman article "[article name]" --blog news` to create a new blog file.

+* ### Removing someone from people
+    Use `rake remove_person` to start the script to remove someone from the website.
+Type their proper full name into the script.

 ## Testing

 Using [BrowserStack](https://www.browserstack.com) for compatibility testing